alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 # Welcome to Typing Rust

+Hi!
+I'm Alan and I'm learning Rust.

+The best way I know to learn something is to do it.
-The best way I've found to learn a new programming language is to copy examples by typing them in myself.
+The best way I know to do that with a new programming language is to copy examples by typing them in myself.
 I built this site to learn rust by doing just that.

-You'll find an example code block like this one on each page:
+It's made of example code blocks that look like this:

 #### EXAMPLE